vendasta/marketplace-documentation/docs/Guides/provisioning_workflow.md

 **#4 Deactivation Event:** A de-provison alert is sent to the Vendor.
 * If the Product is in a pending de-provision state, then the product is fully deactivated at the end of it's billing cycle.
-* If the sku _Billing Frequency_ is set to 'One Time', de-provision event occurs immedialty after cancellation event.
+* If the sku _Billing Frequency_ is set to 'One Time', de-provision event occurs immediately after cancellation event.

 <!-- theme: warning -->